 Vehicle Field of View: Default.
 This is the same as the weapon FOV but for a vehicle instead.

 1st/3rd Person Camera Movement: Default (100%).
 This determines how shaky your camera is when affected by explosions or other similar affects.
 The game does note that turning this setting down can help prevent nausea for some players, so keep that in mind if the game makes you feel nauseaous.

 3rd Person ADS Transition: Personal preference.
-This determines if your ADS view is in 1st or 3rd person when playing 3rd person game modes.
+This determines if your ADS view is in first- or third-person when playing third-person game modes.